Metrobus (Washington, D.C.): Late 1970s: Metrorail opening and labor conflicts

 Construction on Metrorail proceeded at great expense, with the first segment of the Red Line from Rhode Island Avenue to Farragut North opening in March 1976.
 The events of the United States Bicentennial were a key point for Metrobus, which operated special services for the bicentennial fireworks show on the National Mall on Sunday, July 4th, 1976.
 Metrorail was not yet operating on weekends, and Metrobus routes operated on a regular Sunday schedule, with some special shuttle services to suburban parking lots.
 Ridership was far higher than expected, and severe traffic congestion delayed the buses.
-After the fireworks, crowds of thousands of people were left waiting for hours, even as traffic congestion subsided.
+After the fireworks, crowds of thousands of people were left waiting for hours even as traffic congestion subsided.
 Political controversy followed, exposing the still-fragile nature of the Metrobus system.

 Metrobus drivers struck multiple times in the 1970s, including two wildcat strikes in 1978, seeking better working conditions and pay that continued to keep up with rapid inflation.
-In May 1978, drivers struck for one day after a driver was denied sick leave, after being dragged off her bus and assaulted in Fort Dupont Park.
+In May 1978, drivers struck for one day in response to an incident where a driver dragged off her bus and assaulted in Fort Dupont Park.
 The May strike resulted in WMATA expediting the installation of a silent alarm system on buses and increasing police patrols.
 In July, drivers struck for 7 days over pay and benefits, protesting a delayed cost-of-living increase from years earlier.

 1980s and 1990s: Accessibility

 Metrobus purchased its first wheelchair lift-equipped buses in 1978, with lifts installed in 151 Flxible New Look buses.
-The Metrorail system was built to be fully accessible to people with disabilities, with elevators installed at all stations.
-Accessible buses were in an early stage of development, and the wheelchair lifts installed in WMATA's initial fleet of buses proved troublesome.
+The accessible buses complemented the Metrorail system, which was built to be fully accessible to people with disabilities.
+Accessible buses were in an early stage of development, and the wheelchair lifts installed in WMATA's initial fleet of buses were unreliable.
 The initial pilot of wheelchair-accessible buses ran from 1979 to 1981, with the lift-equipped buses operating hourly on trunk routes across the system.
 The lifts required frequent maintenance due to faulty sensors and operator error, and the buses themselves experienced serious transmission problems.

 Controversy over lift-equipped buses continued for years, as WMATA continued purchasing a portion of its new bus fleet with wheelchair lifts.
 Following the initial pilot, WMATA instituted an "On-Call" program for accessible buses in 1982.
 The On-Call program provided accessible service by assigning lift-equipped buses to specific trips by request, with requests taken one day in advance.
 In 1985, approximately 14% of the Metrobus fleet was equipped with wheelchair lifts.
 MetroAccess paratransit service began in 1994, offering additional options for Metrobus and Metrorail customers with disabilities.